 Listen for webhook events

-- Click Add Webhook to configure the notification URL and the events you want to listen for.
+- Click New webhook to configure the notification URL and the events you want to listen for.

 Delivery headers

-HTTP POST payloads that are delivered to your webhook's configured URL endpoint will contain several special headers:
+HTTP POST payloads delivered to your webhook's notification URL contain several special headers:

 Respond to webhook events